Jack Lopresti

-Giacomo "Jack" Lopresti (born 23 August 1969) is a British Conservative Party politician.
-He has been the Member of Parliament (MP) for Filton and Bradley Stoke since the 2010 general election.
+Giacomo "Jack" Lopresti (born 23 August 1969) is a British Conservative politician who was the Member of Parliament (MP) for Filton and Bradley Stoke from 2010 to 2024.
+Lopresti was appointed Deputy Chairman of the Conservative Party in February 2023.

 Early life and career

 Lopresti was born on 23 August 1969 in Southmead in Bristol.
-After leaving school, Lopresti worked in his family ice cream business for over ten years.
+After leaving school, Lopresti worked in his father's ice cream business for over ten years.
 A former estate agent and mortgage broker, he worked for the Conservative Party as a Regional Development Officer and in the Conservative Party Treasurer's Department.